nyu-software-engineering/nyu-barter/README.md

 ## Available Scripts

-In the project directory bater-web-app you need our secret .env file to connect to our firebase databse, once you have the .env you can run:
+In the project directory bater-web-app you need our secret .env file to connect to our firebase database, next do npm install on terminal once you have the .env and installed modules you can run:

 ### `npm start`